c5shen/TIPP3/README.rst

 TODO list
 ---------
+* 2.25.2025 - Finish the Wiki page with instructions on how to create a customized TIPP reference package.
 * 1.26.2025 - Add a parameter option to allow users to set the support value for abundance profiling.
 Currently, the support values are empirically set for different placement methods (90% for pplacer-taxtastic and 95% for